Hanna Yusuf: Journalism

 She began blogging at a young age.
 Her first news article was published by The Independent in 2015 while she was still at university, on her experience of being suspected as a "jihadi bride" on arriving alone at Heathrow Airport.

 Before joining the BBC, she regularly contributed to The Guardian, The Independent and Australian Broadcasting Corporation's Pool.

 At BBC, she primarily worked for the BBC News at One programme.
-She investigated poor working conditions at Costa Coffee and was responsible for breaking the story about and Shamima Begum’s grooming by the Islamic State.
+She investigated poor working conditions at Costa Coffee and was responsible for breaking the story about Shamima Begum’s grooming by the Islamic State.

 Activism and volunteering

 Yusuf was a pro-hijab activist, and in 2015 appeared in a viral video made by The Guardian in which she explained her decision at the time to wear the hijab, saying, "It has nothing to do with oppression.
 It's a feminist statement."

 She was an active volunteer at the non-profit Joseph Interfaith Foundation.